mrkkrp/markkarpov.com/tutorial/megaparsec.md

 signedFloat = L.signed sc float
 ```

-The first argument of `signed`—the space consumer—controls how white space
+The first argument of `signed`—the space consumer—controls how white space is
-is consumed between the sign and actual numeral.
+consumed between the sign and the actual numeral.
 If you do not want to allow
-space in there, just pass `return ()` instead.
+space there, just pass `return ()` instead.

 ## `notFollowedBy` and `lookAhead`

-There are two more primitives (in addition to `try`) that can perform look
+There are two more primitives (in addition to `try`) that can look ahead in
-ahead in the input stream without actually advancing the parsing position in
+the input stream without actually advancing the parsing position in it.
-it.

 The first one is called `notFollowedBy`: